rust-lang/gha-self-hosted/executor/README.md

 # Ephemeral VMs executor

-This directory contains the Python script used to spawn ephemeral VMs for the Rust CI.
-The script starts VMs using QEMU, and is designed to work with VM images produced by this repository.
-This README only documents how an user should use the script: technical documentation on how the script works is present as comments inside the script itself.
+This directory contains the Rust program used to spawn ephemeral VMs for the Rust CI.
+The program starts VMs using QEMU, and is designed to work with VM images produced by this repository.
+This README only documents how an user should use the script: technical documentation on how the program works is present as comments inside the program itself.

 ## Command-line interface

-The `./run.py` script accepts the following command-line arguments:
+The `gha-vm` binary accepts the following command-line arguments:

 * **`INSTANCE_SPEC`** _(required)_: the JSON file describing the instance.
 See ["Instance specifications"](#instance-specifications) for more information.